Cassie Edwards, “Queen of Indian Romance”

 - He’s white (well, duh).

-- He lusts after money, power, and the heroine, not always in that order.
+- He lusts after money, power, and the heroine, but not always in that order.
 (Sometimes, the Evil White Man doesn’t lust after the heroine).

 - This man is a virulent bigoted racist who hates Native Americans with a passion and makes frequent derogatory statements about them (while twirling his mustache and cackling evilly).